gamayagama/NixOS/README.md

 NOTE: The learning curve is pretty steep, and the documentation on the official website can be a bit overwhelming at first.
 I have left some resources further down that should provide a good starting point if you are interested!

 ## What is this?
 This is my personal configuration of NixOS, and the various programs I use.
-Currently I only have it setup for my laptop, but I plan to include configurations for my main PC and eventually for a homelab and/or [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) as well.
+Currently I only have it setup for my PC and laptop, but I plan to eventually include a configuration for a homelab and/or [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) as well.

 > [!IMPORTANT]
 > It should be noted that this setup is still in it's infancy, and I cannot guarantee that it will work well, or at all, on your device.
 Please only use this a reference for now!